AMSterling/lunch-and-learn/README.md

 ## Endpoints

-Happy path endpoints to use in Postman running a local server `rails s`
+Endpoints to use in Postman running a local server `rails s`

 ### Recipes